-With a special interest in the moving image, Aliki has worked as the Contemporary Art Program Consultant for PCAI, a not-for-profit organization which aims to raise environmental awareness through contemporary art with a focus on the moving image, was a member of the Jury for the Best VR film at the 58th Thessaloniki International Film Festival (Nov 2017).
+Being driven by the power of the digital image, Aliki has worked as the Contemporary Art Program Consultant for PCAI, a not-for-profit organization which aims to raise environmental awareness through contemporary art with a focus on the moving image.
+She was also a member of the Jury for the Best VR film at the 58th Thessaloniki International Film Festival (2017).